Cholee has a Bachelor's degree in Criminal Justice and has volunteered her time in juvenile group homes.

 - Beliefs whether in a religion or faith or simply just a set of morals will greatly increase the respect and acceptance they have for set rules.
 Children with rules are less likely to want to break the rules than children who have no rules at all.
 Children with little to no rules or who have no set of morals push buttons and test parents and elders to see just how far they can go.

-If you would like an indepth look at Travis Hirschi's theory, this graduate paper goes into great detail and includes his own findings and research.
-In this paper you will also find research completed by Hirschi and other well known theoriest.
-You can check out the paper at the following link.
+If you would like an in-depth look at Travis Hirschi's theory, this graduate paper goes into great detail and includes his own findings and research.
+In this paper you will also find research completed by Hirschi and other well-known theorists.

 In conclusion, there is no one way that works.
-Juvenile delinquency has been thoroughly researched and the common conclusion is prevention.
-However, combining multiple theories with love, care, attention, and discipline is the best way to reduce delinquency and raise respectful and caring youth.
+Criminal behavior in children has been thoroughly researched and the common conclusion is prevention.
+However, combining multiple theories with love, care, attention, and discipline is the best way to reduce unwanted behavior and raise respectful and caring youth.
 Not one theory will work for every juvenile delinquent or every type of crime.
-The best way is providing programs that prevent delinquency and remove those high risk factors from a child's life.
+The best way is providing programs that prevent delinquency and remove those high-risk factors from a child's life.

-The best thing for youth that are bound for delinquency is a community and people who care about them and their future.
-Investing in community and drop in centers for youth is a great start to involving them in the community and each other.
+The best thing for youth that are bound for a troubled future, is a community and people who care about them and their future.
+Investing in community and drop-in centers for youth is a great start to involving them in the community and each other.
 Creating attachments and involvements for children is a way to prevent them from even reaching out to crime as a way to belong.

 © 2012 Cholee Clay